-A number of theories consider the channels by which LSAPs affect Treasury yields and financial conditions more broadly.
+A number of theories consider the channels by which LSAPs affect Treasury yields and financial conditions more broadly (see Krishnamurthy and Vissing-Jorgensen 2011 for a thorough discussion).
 I will highlight two: signaling and portfolio.
 The signaling channel works through the effects asset purchases have on public expectations of future short-term interest rates.
 The portfolio channel works through the effects on factors that affect yields other than expectations of future short-term interest rates.